-This introduction contains only a brief summary of certain of the terms of the Series 2020B Bonds being offered and a brief description of the Official Statement.
-A full review should be made of the entire Official Statement including the Appendices hereto.
-All statements contained in this introductory section are qualified in their entirety by reference to the entire Official Statement.
+This introduction contains only a brief summary of certain of the terms of the Offered Bonds and a brief description of the Official Statement and Remarketing Memorandum.
+A full review should be made of the entire Official Statement and Remarketing Memorandum including the Appendices hereto.
+All statements contained in this introductory section are qualified in their entirety by reference to the entire Official Statement and Remarketing Memorandum.
 References to, and summaries of, provisions of the Constitution and laws of the State of California or any other documents referred to herein do not purport to be complete, and such references are qualified in their entirety by reference to the complete provisions thereof.